supernova4869/s_mmpbsa/README.md

 3 # output energy by residue
-1 # write residues within 3 A (also try other options) ... # write residues within 3 A for alanine scanning samples 4 # output other infomations
+1 # write residues within 3 A (also try other options) ... # write residues within 3 A for alanine scanning samples 4 # output energy by ligand atoms
 0 # exit s_mmpbsa program
 ```